Feeling at Home: Transforming the Politics of Housing

 About the Author

 Alva Gotby is a writer and organiser living in London.
-Her first book, They Call It Love, was published by Verso in 2023.
-She holds a PhD in Media Studies from the University of West London and an MA in Philosophy and Contemporary Critical Theory from the Centre for Research in Modern European Philosophy, Kingston University.
-She has written on feminist theory, social reproduction, housing, emotions, and family, and is active in struggles to abolish prisons and landlords.
+Her first book, They Call It Love, was published in 2023.
+She holds a PhD from the University of West London and writes about feminist theory, social reproduction, housing, emotions, and family.
+She is active in struggles for better homes for all.

 From the B&N Reads Blog